 The scroll compressor is a massive machine with motion in orbit, in which compression takes place by means of two scroll elements put one into the other.

 Although the idea of a scroll compressor has long been known, the scroll compressor is a rather new technology.
 The first patent for a scroll compressor was issued in 1905 by French engineer Leon Croix, but only in 1970 with the development of high-precision machining it was possible to create a working prototype.
 To date, scroll compressors find their application both in commercial and residential areas.

 Scroll compressors are fully sealed.
 Scroll unit, counterweights, motor, and bearings are mounted in the welded stainless steel housing.
 Most scroll compressors for air conditioning have a vertical design.
 The housing is a cylindrical container positioned vertically and divided into a low-pressure part and a high-pressure part.
-The lower part of the housing serves as a reservoir for fluid and oil.
+The lower part of the housing serves as a reservoir for fluid.
 Scrolls are typically made from carbon steel workpieces.
 Particular attention is paid to the production of scrolls, as they should be perfectly adjusted.

 Principle of operation

 The scroll compressor uses two spirals, one fixed and the other one moving, coupled with the motor.
 The scrolls are put one into the other, so that cavities for the actuating medium are formed during movement as they interact.
 The medium is subjected to compression while moving in orbit of the moving scroll around the fixed scroll and is gradually forced to the center.
 When the cavities shift, they decrease in volume and compress gas.